-This course focuses on using health assessment theory to develop the hands-on skills of inspection, palpation, percussion, and auscultation.
+Corequisite: This course is paired with RN 102.
+Failure in one paired course equals failure in both paired courses.
+This course uses health assessment theory to develop the hands-on skills of inspection, palpation, percussion, and auscultation.
 Laboratory experience includes demonstration, practice, and critique of skill performance.